Allegra S. Lezak

 Recognitions & Distinctions

-• Best Lawyers – Ones to Watch 2022 – 2024: Construction Law, Litigation – Construction & Personal Injury Litigation – Defendants
+• Best Lawyers: Ones to Watch in America (2022 – 2025): Construction Law, Litigation – Construction, Personal Injury Litigation – Defendants, Commercial Litigation, Insurance Law, and Product Liability Litigation – Defendants

 • Best Litigation Article Award – South Texas Law Review